iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+If you create your own single template for glossary terms, don't forget to remove the reference filter.

 == Frequently Asked Questions ==

 = Can the plugin auto tag glossary terms in my post content? =